rkansal47/standard-model/README.md

 - Added favicon in the header.
 - Custom CSS stylesheet, again based on Michal's.
 - Tried doing fancier customization but in the end found it easier to "postprocess" with Python

+### Github Action

+Using the same workflows as the [tex4ht-doc website](https://github.com/michal-h21/tex4ht-doc) but with some additional libraries in the [docker image](https://github.com/rkansal47/make4ht-action) to compile the PDF and website.